Richmond County Bank Ballpark station: Station layout

 The station is located underneath the stadium below the northern sidewalk of Richmond Terrace between Wall Street and Hamilton Avenue.
-It is about 150 yd west of Saint George Terminal along what used to be the North Shore Branch Line, which is not considered part of the main line of the railway.
+It is about 150 yd west of Saint George Terminal along what used to be the former North Shore Branch Line, which is not considered part of the main line of the railway.
 It consists of an island platform, with a double wide staircase to Wall Street at the east end and ADA elevator to Hamilton Avenue at the west end.

 There are no turnstiles at this station.
 It is served by a one-track wye which extends from St. George to the southern (geographically eastern) trackway of the station's island platform.
 Bumper blocks are present at the end of the station, though the wye continues to the end of the ballpark parking lot where it ends at a second set of bumper blocks.
 This section originally was electrified but is no longer powered.
 After the abandonment of the station, the sole track is used to store locomotives.
 The northern trackway currently has no track and is unused.